PrivLine/pl-comms-ios/Tools/Templates/README.md

 The goal is to turn these templates as Xcode templates.
 They are part of the Riot project in order to ensure they build

 # ScreenTemplate
-This is the boilerplate to create a screen that follows the MVVM-C pattern used within the Element app.
+This is the boilerplate to create a screen that follows the MVVM-C pattern used within the PL Comms app.

 To create a screen from this template (before it becomes an Xcode template):